glenjaysondmello/React_TypeScript_Todo/README.md

    git push origin feature-name
    ```

-5. Open a pull request in the original repository.
+5. Open a pull request with the changes.

 ---